Signalling is like your body’s nervous system – it's not something you can easily see or touch, but it's essential for trains to function.

-The Metro Tunnel Project is upgrading Melbourne’s train network with next-generation High Capacity Signalling technology will be installed on the Metro Tunnel and on the Cranbourne, Pakenham and Sunbury lines to deliver more trains, more often during peak times.
+The Metro Tunnel Project is upgrading Melbourne’s train network with next-generation High Capacity Signalling (HCS).
+We have installed the technology in the Metro Tunnel and on parts of the Cranbourne, Pakenham and Sunbury lines, to enable more trains, more often.

-High Capacity Signalling is the hi-tech 'moving block' signalling system used around the world that enables trains to automatically adjust their speed to maintain a safe distance from the train in front – similar to a car using adaptive cruise control on a highway.
+High Capacity Signalling is the hi-tech signalling system used around the world that allows trains to automatically adjust their speed to maintain a safe distance from the train in front – similar to a car using adaptive cruise control on a highway.